severin-lemaignan/knowledge_core/README.md

     #...
 ```

-See usage examples on the [pykb](https://github.com/severin-lemaignan/pykb) page, or in the `minimalkb` [unit-tests](testing).
+See usage examples on the [pykb](https://github.com/severin-lemaignan/pykb) page, or in the `KnowledgeCore` [unit-tests](testing).

 ### Embedded mode

-No need to start `minimalkb`.
+No need to start `KnowledgeCore`.
 Simply use the following code to start using the
 knowledge base in your code:

 ```python